wagiminator/MCU-Templates/README.md

 # MCU-Templates
-Templates for bare-metal firmware development for some microcontrollers
+Templates for bare-metal firmware development for some microcontrollers.